 Helping someone learn a new language is a fantastic way to be a positive influence in someone’s life.
 You can help a native Korean speaker improve his or her relationships with English-speaking colleagues, or help him or her understand difficult aspects of the English language.
 In return, your Korean-speaking friend can help you improve your Korean-conversation skills.

-If you want to learn Korean, you could buy several Korean books and spend hours listening to podcasts and watching YouTube videos.
+If you want to start learning Korean, you could buy several Korean books and spend hours listening to podcasts and watching YouTube videos.
 While these things can definitely help, the best way to learn Korean is through one-on-one lessons with a private tutor.
 A Korean teacher can help you learn pronunciation, grammar, vocabulary, and much more.

 Now that you know all the benefits of learning Korean, it’s time to get started.
 So, what are you waiting for? 가자! (let’s go!)